Dmitry Senyavin: Service under Ushakov

 Senyavin belonged to a notable noble family of sea captains from the Kaluga Governorate, all of whom, starting with his great uncle, served in the Imperial Russian Navy.
 Having graduated from the Naval Cadet Corps in 1780, he took part in an expedition to Portugal, then joined the Black Sea Fleet upon its formation in 1783 and helped construct the naval base in Sevastopol.
 In 1786, he commanded a packetboat while at the fleet.
 Family interests gained him rapid promotion, especially after his resolute actions had prevented a flagship from capsizing during the Varna expedition and Prince Potemkin had entrusted him with a vital task of transporting diplomatic mail to the Russian embassy in Constantinople.

 During the Russo-Turkish War, Senyavin was present at the battles of Fidonisi and Ochakov and went to Saint Petersburg to inform the Empress about the former victory.
 He was promoted to adjudant general in 1788.
-Although he distinguished himself in command of the battleship Navarchia during the Battle of Caliacria, he had no patience with Ushakov's cautious and cunctatory approach and paid little attention to his authority, which resulted in his confinement to a guardhouse and the threat of his reduction in rank.
+Although he distinguished himself in command of the battleship Navarchia during the Battle of Kaliakria, he had no patience with Ushakov's cautious and cunctatory approach and paid little attention to his authority, which resulted in his confinement to a guardhouse and the threat of his reduction in rank.
 At last Potemkin effected a reconciliation between Senyavin and his peer, remarking in his letter to Ushakov that Senyavin could become the greatest admiral that Russia had ever known.

-During Ushakov's Mediterranean Expedition of 1798-1800, in which he took part in the years of 1798-1799, Senyavin assumed command of the flagship Saint Peter, equipped with 72 guns.
+During Ushakov's Mediterranean Expedition of 1798–1800, in which he took part in the years of 1798–1799, Senyavin assumed command of the flagship Saint Peter, equipped with 72 guns.
 His sailors stormed the French-held Castle of Santa Maura in Lefkada and took part in the capture of Corfu.
 The expedition over, Senyavin administered the ports of Kherson, and Sevastopol.
 In 1804, he was promoted to rear admiral and given the task of administering the port in Reval.